Contents of Article

 - Finite rate of increase in muscle stimulation by the central nervous system.

 - Propagation of the action potential on the muscle membrane.

-- Interaction between the contractile filaments and the series elastic components.
+- Interaction between the contractile filaments and the series of elastic components.

-As a complete analysis of all these neurophysiological factors are beyond the scope of this article and readily available in exercise physiology textbooks, only the toe-region will be explained.
+As a complete analysis of all these neurophysiological factors is beyond the scope of this article and readily available in exercise physiology textbooks, only the toe region will be explained.

 The SSC, otherwise known as the reverse action of muscles, is a spring-like mechanism shown to enhance athletic performance both in explosive- and endurance-based sports.
-Well-trained athletes appear to possess better SSC capacities than less- or non-trained individuals, and thus highlights the necessity to optimise this property to enhance athleticism.
-Despite the long-list of mechanisms proposed to influence the effects of the SSC, the active state is commonly believe to be the primary contributor.
+Well-trained athletes appear to possess better SSC capacities than less- or non-trained individuals and thus highlight the necessity to optimise this property to enhance athleticism.
+Despite the long list of mechanisms proposed to influence the effects of the SSC, the active state is commonly believed to be the primary contributor.
 The time to develop mechanical force is negatively affected by the electromechanical delay, and thus attempts to maximise muscular pre-activity via particular training methods (e.g. plyometrics) should be profound.

 - Bobbert MF and Casius LJ.
 Is the countermovement on jump height due to active state development?
 Med Sci Sport Exerc 37: 440–446, 2005.
 [PubMed]

 - Turner, A.N. & Jeffreys, I. (2010).
 The stretch-shortening cycle: proposed mechanisms and methods for enhancement.
 Journal of Strength and Conditioning Research, 17, 60-67.
 [Link]

 - Komi PV (1984) Physiological and biomechanical correlates of muscle function: effects of muscle structure and stretch-shortening cycle on force and speed.
 Exerc Sport Sci Rev 12:81-121 [PubMed]